SysKitTeam/docs-point/releases/cloud/point-2025-04-29-release-note.md

 ## Improvements & Bug Fixes

-* **Improved the visibility of Sensitivity Labels** on the Workspace Detauks screen.
+* **Improved the visibility of Sensitivity Labels** on the Workspace Details screen.
   * Sites with sub-labels now show both the parent and sublabel names.

-* **Audit logs** are now collected even when the status is Lagging
-  * Audit log collection continues to work even if the audit processing status is marked as lagging.

 * **Improvements made to action tracking for the Action Log details screen.**
   * When you remove sharing links, update group membership, or change workspace privacy settings, the system categorizes and shows what actions were taken.